chromium/chromium/docs/network_traffic_annotations.md

      list of policies.
    * `policy_exception_justification`: If there is no policy to disable or limit this request, a justification can be presented here.
+   * `deprecated_policies`: Policy names disabling or limiting this network request which are currently deprecated.
+These should be a subset of the policies in the `chrome_policy` field.
+If a policy is removed from the `chrome_policy` field, then it should be removed from this field also.
 * `comments`: If required, any human readable extra comments.

 ### Format and Examples